 they have more traction and are stronger and sturdier than regular sneakers.

 And remember, synthetic athletic socks are better than cotton because they wick

 away moisture and help keep your feet dry and blister-free.

 Remember to check the weather and trail conditions before you start your

-hike, check with a local bookstore or tourist organization for a map.
+check with a local bookstore or tourist organization for a map.
 You may also

-try researching online to see if it’s possible to print out a map before
+try researching the area online to see if it’s possible to print out a map

-As you build your endurance you’ll be able to hike longer (and
+elevation gain is a good start.
+As you build your endurance you’ll be able to

 along a first-aid and emergency kit for longer hikes.
 Make sure it includes a safety blanket, bandages, a

 flashlight, a small pocket knife, sun-block, insect repellent, and waterproof